system-zero/system-zero/data/docs/la.md

 - code blocks delimited with braces '{}' and are mandatory.

-- statements ending with a semicolon or with a new line character.
+- statements are separated with a semicolon or with a new line character, and they can continue to the next line, if it is too long to fit on the screen.

-- the backslash '\' character followed by a new line character, denotes that the statement continues in the next line.

 # Conditionals: